-Professor Daiana Stolz graduated from the Federal University of Rio Grande do Sul, Brazil, in 1997 and completed her clinical training in Internal and Pulmonary Medicine in Germany, Switzerland, and the USA.
-She received a Master’s degree in Quantitative Methods and Public Health from Harvard School of Public Health, Boston, MA, USA, in 2008 and was appointed Professor of Respiratory Medicine by the University of Basel, Switzerland, in 2016.
-She has been a leading physician at the University Hospital Basel since 2009.
-She is a Fellow of the American College of Chest Physicians and a Fellow of the European Respiratory Society.
-Professor Stolz leads a translational research group on inflammatory airway diseases at the University Hospital Basel and has authored more than 200 publications in peer-reviewed journals, including several studies on pulmonary and systemic biomarkers for the characterisation of patients with COPD.
-She is a member of the editorial boards of the European Respiratory Journal and Chest, and is the immediate past Education Council Chair of the European Respiratory Society.
+Prof Daiana Stolz graduated from the Federal University of Rio Grande do Sul, Brazil, in 1997 and completed her clinical training in internal and pulmonary medicine in Germany, Switzerland, and the USA.
+She received a master’s degree in quantitative methods and public health from the Harvard School of Public Health in Boston, USA, in 2008 and was appointed Professor of Respiratory Medicine by the University of Basel in 2016.
+She has been a leading physician at University Hospital Basel (USB) since 2009.
+She is a fellow of both the American College of Chest Physicians and the European Respiratory Society (ERS).
+Prof Stolz leads a translational research group on inflammatory airway diseases at USB and has authored more than 200 publications in peer-reviewed journals, including several studies on pulmonary and systemic biomarkers for the characterization of patients with COPD.
+She is a member of the editorial boards of the European Respiratory Journal and Chest and is the immediate past Chair of the ERS Education Council.

-Dr Stefan Stübinger is Co-Investigator in the DAVINCI project and he will be supporting the project in regard to the integration of the lateral flow assay, the innovative saliva sampling and the new lenses into a simple to use saliva test.
-He will perform user testing and perform several rounds of prototyping and improvements of the test device.
+Dr Stefan Stübinger is a co-investigator on the DAVINCI project and will be supporting the project with regard to integrating the lateral flow assay, innovative saliva sampling and new lenses into a simple-to-use saliva test.
+He will perform user testing and several rounds of prototyping and improvements of the test device.

-He studied dentistry in Munich and did his specialization in oral surgery in 2006.
-He is a member of the Hightech Research Center of Cranio-maxillofacial Surgery, Basel, Switzerland.
-Prior to taking up this position in 2015, he was a member of the Competence Center for Applied Biotechnology and Molecular Medicine (CABMM), University of Zurich, where he was group leader of the Cranio-Maxillofacial Surgery and Implantology Group.
-He was awarded his Habilitation in 2012.
+Dr Stübinger studied dentistry in Munich and did his specialization in oral surgery in 2006.
+He is a member of the Hightech Research Center for cranio-maxillofacial surgery in Basel.
+Prior to taking up this position in 2015, he was a member of the Competence Center for Applied Biotechnology and Molecular Medicine (CABMM) at the University of Zürich, where he was the leader of the Cranio-Maxillofacial Surgery and Implantology Group.
+He was awarded his habilitation in 2012.

-Stefan holds various patents, developed several medtech devices and is initiator and co-founder of six spin-off companies.
-In numerous multi-disciplinary and ongoing research projects he is involved in the development of a new standard to evaluate and monitor individual risk factors related to different diseases, based on the evaluation of body fluids.
-Stefan’s major aim and vision is to go off from delayed reactive medical services to evidence-based predictive, preventive and personalized medicine (3P) with an increased level of health among the general population.
+Dr Stübinger holds various patents, has developed several medtech devices and is the initiator and co-founder of six spin-off companies.
+He is involved in numerous ongoing multi-disciplinary research projects aimed at developing a new standard to assess and monitor individual risk factors related to different diseases based on the evaluation of bodily fluids.
+His major aim and vision is to move from delayed reactive medical services to evidence-based predictive, preventive and personalized medicine (3P), which will lead to an increased level of health among the general population.

 Prof Shinichi Sunagawa has been a professor in the Department of Biology (D-BIOL) at ETH Zurich since 2016.
 He was born in Germany, where he studied biochemistry (diploma, 2002) and marine ecology (MSc, 2005).
 In 2010, he graduated from the University of California, Merced, USA, with a PhD in systems biology.
 He then joined the Computational Biology group headed by Prof Dr Peer Bork at the European Molecular Biology Laboratory in Heidelberg, Germany, where he initially worked as a postdoc (2010–2011) and then as a research and staff scientist (2012–2016).
 Prof Sunagawa leads the Microbiome Research Group, whose research interests include the study of ecological and evolutionary factors that determine the structure, function and diversity of microbial communities.
 The group develops and combines bioinformatic and experimental approaches in order to integrate quantitative “meta-omics” readouts with contextual information, with the goal of better understanding and predicting the role of environmental microorganisms and the underlying mechanisms of host-microbial homeostasis.